-Los Angeles County DHS encourages a hands-on process to learn what resources are available within a particular community to better understand and develop strategies for meeting the needs of their patients.
-The process begins with an internet search for resources, telephone calls to local organizations, and going out into the community to experience the services that providers may recommend to their patients.
+Los Angeles County Department of Health Services encourages a handson process to learn what resources are available within a particular community to better understand and develop strategies for meeting the needs of their patients.
+The process begins with an internet search for resources, telephone calls to local organizations, and going out into the community to experience the services that clinical care teams may recommend to their patients.
 For example, staff have taken yoga classes at the local library to understand what the experience might be like for a patient referred there to support mindfulness and physical activity.